TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - ✅ How to combine both for optimal health monitoring

-Understanding Tongue Diagnosis (TCM Approach)
+Understanding Tongue Analysis (TCM Approach)

-What is Traditional Chinese Medicine Tongue Diagnosis?
+What is Traditional Chinese Medicine Tongue Analysis?

 - Tongue body color - Pale, pink, red, purple (indicates Qi, Blood, Heat, Cold)